llvm/llvm-project/llvm/docs/LangRef.rst

     This attribute indicates that MemTagSanitizer checks
     (dynamic address safety analysis based on Armv8 MTE) are enabled for this function.
+``sanitize_realtime``
+    This attribute indicates that RealtimeSanitizer checks
+    (realtime safety analysis - no allocations, syscalls or exceptions) are enabled for this function.
 ``speculative_load_hardening``
     This attribute indicates that
     `Speculative Load Hardening <https://llvm.org/docs/SpeculativeLoadHardening.html>`_